giopolykra/tic-tac-toe/README.md

 </p>

 ## Plan To Do:
-* Create an AI tic tac toe game with Neural Networks
+* Create an AI tic-tac-toe game with Neural Networks